Shipping/Returns/PackagingExpand +Close x

 What about supplements, probiotics, and digestive enzymes?

 We aren’t against supplements, and we do use Omega 3 fatty acids, glucosamine, and probiotics occasionally.
 But we believe you can get all the nutrients from the raw source, rather than from supplements.
-For instance, raw, uncleaned green tripe is better than fish oil or Omega 3.
 All grass-fed red meats are high in Omega 3s.
 Sometimes it is more convenient to supplement, but you need to be careful not to over-supplement..
 For example, if given continually, digestive enzymes can hinder the body's natural production of enzymes.

 Digestive enzymes make sense for pets with long-standing digestion problems, but if your pet is generally healthy and is being fed a raw diet rich in natural food nutrients, they are probably getting everything they need from a nutrition standpoint.